Quantum complexity and localization in random and time-periodic unitary circuits: Background

 where

 takes care of circularly shifting $\bigoplus Q_i$ by one site, and ensures periodic boundary condition.
 Given the block diagonal form of the evolution operator, the two-site operations $P_i$ are coupling between sites $2i-1$ and $2i$.
 The time average of covariance matrix can be used to assess long-time behavior of a typical state.
-It is shown that the inhomogeneous evolution exhibits Anderson localization; an initially localized impurity stays localized.
-On the otherhand, the homogeneous evolution results in thermalization\,\cite{PhysRevB.98.134204}.
+In ref.\,\cite{PhysRevB.98.134204}, the authors showed that the inhomogeneous evolution $(P_i \not = P_j$ and $Q_i \not = Q_j)$ exhibits Anderson localization; an initially localized impurity stays localized.
+On the otherhand, the homogeneous evolution ($P_i = P_j$ and $Q_i = Q_j$) results in thermalization. \\